 Beatrix does this by letting you know your work won’t be saved, then explaining one last time why their app is really valuable.

 One reason that people let free trials lapse is that they don’t understand how or why to use an app.
 Tony from ClickInsights lets you know that your data will be gone, then makes himself available for assistance.

 Mention takes a different approach.
-Users can always stay on a free plan so they use this email as an opportunity to discuss the benefits of a paid plan.
+Users can always stay on a free plan so they use this onboarding email as an opportunity to discuss the benefits of a paid plan.
 It’s a nicely designed email with clear, bold buttons to highlight the calls to action.

 Transactional in nature but promotional in practice, activation emails hit the email marketing sweet spot.
-Use emails like this to get things done.
+Use onboarding emails like this to get things done.

 “Click that button to activate your account, but while you’re at it, check us out of Facebook and Twitter as well.”

 Keeping users engaged on multiple channels is a great way to market to them passively.
 Then, when they are in need of your service, you are top-of-mind.

 Moz is a great at branding.
 The blog, the community, the conference, the videos … it’s all part of what makes Moz a household name.
 It’s no surprise then that their activation email is consistent with the rest of that experience.
 From the copy to the design, it sets the expectation that this is going to be fun.

 At their core, activation emails require that users take action.
 Depending on your product or service, it may be best to take the UserVoice approach: a dead-simple, plain-text email.

 You’ve seen plenty of blog posts that start like this: “Why you should …”